invpe/ESPWatchTower/usage_manual.md

 - Check if the suspected device is connecting anywhere else too - you can use tools available online for that

+# 🎇 Ideas ?

+Feel free to share !